Aliases for BRDT Gene

 GeneCards Summary for BRDT Gene

-BRDT (Bromodomain, Testis-Specific) is a Protein Coding gene.
-GO annotations related to this gene include transcription coactivator activity and lysine-acetylated histone binding.
+BRDT (Bromodomain Testis Associated) is a Protein Coding gene.
+Diseases associated with BRDT include Spermatogenic Failure 21 and Premature Ovarian Failure 1.
+Among its related pathways are Chromatin Regulation / Acetylation.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and lysine-acetylated histone binding.
 An important paralog of this gene is BRD4.

-Testis-specific chromatin protein that specifically binds histone H4 acetylated at Lys-5 and Lys-8 (H4K5ac and H4K8ac, respectively) and plays a key role in spermatogenesis.
-Required in late pachytene spermatocytes: plays a role in meiotic and post-meiotic cells by binding to acetylated histones at the promoter of specific meiotic and post-meiotic genes, facilitating their activation at the appropriate time.
-In the post-meiotic phase of spermatogenesis, binds to hyperacetylated histones and participates in their general removal from DNA.
-Also acts as a component of the splicing machinery in pachytene spermatocytes and round spermatids and participates in 3-UTR truncation of specific mRNAs in post-meiotic spermatids.
+Testis-specific chromatin protein that specifically binds histone H4 acetylated at 'Lys-5' and 'Lys-8' (H4K5ac and H4K8ac, respectively) and plays a key role in spermatogenesis (PubMed:22464331, PubMed:22901802).
+Required in late pachytene spermatocytes: plays a role in meiotic and post-meiotic cells by binding to acetylated histones at the promoter of specific meiotic and post-meiotic genes, facilitating their activation at the appropriate time (PubMed:22901802).
+In the post-meiotic phase of spermatogenesis, binds to hyperacetylated histones and participates in their general removal from DNA (PubMed:22901802).
+Also recognizes and binds a subset of butyrylated histones: able to bind histone H4 butyrylated at 'Lys-8' (H4K8ac), while it is not able to bind H4 butyrylated at 'Lys-5' (H4K5ac) (By similarity).
+Also acts as a component of the splicing machinery in pachytene spermatocytes and round spermatids and participates in 3'-UTR truncation of specific mRNAs in post-meiotic spermatids (By similarity).
 Required for chromocenter organization, a structure comprised of peri-centromeric heterochromatin.